nasa/Common-Metadata-Repository/metadata-db-app/README.md

 #### Note Regarding Tags and Tag Associations

-No provider should be specified when creating tag or tag associaation concepts - the system level CMR provider is used for all tags.
+No provider should be specified when creating tag or tag association concepts - the system level CMR provider is used for all tags and tag associations.
 As such, tag concept-ids always take the form of T\<number\>-CMR and tag association concept-ids TA\<number>\>-CMR, where \<number\> is a positive integer.

 Tombstones can be created using the same end-point used for saving concepts by specifying "deleted" as true in the body of the POST: